meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Who is it for?
 For people who want to avoid searching external sources of health benefits.
 But also everyone!
 ### Is it backed by scientific research?
-Not really, because the body heals itself instead of turning to external sources first.
+Not really, because this is based off a naturopathic perspective on health, which is the notion that the body heals itself instead of turning to external sources first.
 ### Is it dangerous?

 ### Would you recommend?